Angela Romero: Political career

 Romero was first elected in November 2012.
 During the 2016 legislative session, she served on the Executive Offices and Criminal Justice Appropriations Subcommittee, the House Economic Development and Workforce Services Committee, the House Ethics Committee, the House Law Enforcement and Criminal Justice Committee, and the House Public Utilities, Energy and Technology Interim Committee, Native American Legislative Liaison Committee.

 NHCSL leadership

 On February 26, 2018, Romero was elected First Vice President of the National Hispanic Caucus of State Legislators (NHCSL).
-And, in March 2022, she was elected President Elect of the NHCSL for a two-year term, expected to be followed by service as President for the 2024-25 term.
+And, in March 2022, she was elected President-Elect of the NHCSL for a two-year term, expected to be followed by service as President for the 2024-25 term.

 As part of that NHCSL leadership role, Romero represented Utah in several meetings and events at the White House.
-She met with Vice President Kamala Harris, on Hispanic policy priorities in March 25, 2022.
+She met with Vice President Kamala Harris on Hispanic policy priorities on March 25, 2022.
 They met again on August 5, 2022 to discuss fighting for abortion rights.
 And, Romero participated in the signing ceremony of the Respect for Marriage Act on December 13, 2022.